 How now, Brown Cow?

-A Japanese company called Naturally Plus picked up on this need and developed the golden formula of essential carotenoids in Super Lutein for busy Japanese workers who cannot consume their daily dose of fruits and vegetables 🙂
+In 1999, a Japanese company called Naturally Plus developed the golden formula of essential carotenoids in Super Lutein for busy Japanese workers who cannot consume their daily dose of fruits and vegetables 🙂

 3 capsules of Super Lutein supplement your daily diet from: